suha-glal/foundation/01-paper.md

 In short, these steps helped prevent bias, focused on brain regions associated with visual attention, and ensured that only relevant EEG data segments were used for analyzing attention shifts.

+## Run(block),trials, stimul(epoch)
+Each participant performs 7 runs in total:

+First 2 Runs: No questions are presented.
+In these runs:

+1. Run 1: The participant is asked to focus on the green cross for the entire duration.
+2. Run 2: The participant is asked to focus on the red cross throughout.
+3. Runs 3–6: Objective yes/no questions are presented (e.g., “Is Berlin a city?”).
+Each of these runs consists of 24 trials with factual questions.

+4. Run 7: This final run involves subjective yes/no questions (e.g., “Are you a vegetarian?”), which allows for personal responses.

+Each participant answers 120 questions over the course of 5 runs (Runs 3–7):

+Runs 3–6: Each of these 4 runs includes 24 trials with objective questions, totaling 4×24=96 objective questions.
+Run 7: This run includes 24 trials with subjective questions, adding up to 24 questions.
+Thus, across these 5 runs, participants answer 96+24=120 questions.

 ## Preprocessing